 I would encourage you to plan out a detailed itinerary to optimize the time you have.
 Consider staying in one country and spending time in about 3 of your most coveted cities.

-A good sample backpacking Europe route for 10 days is heading somewhere like Athens and then the Greek Islands.
+A good sample backpacking Europe route for 10 days is heading somewhere like Athens (There are a lot of fun facts about Athens) and then the Greek Islands.
 For other backpacking Europe itinerary routes check out this post.

 This whole planning process may not be as simple as it sounds.
 It takes a lot of research and creativity to produce a well-crafted itinerary.

 Remember to think through little details such as affordability of transportation tickets or the distance from your hostel to the train station.